 We are not mechanics and do not claim to know much, if anything about automobiles, so please don't ask us for specific instructions for installing magnets on your car.
 All we can tell you is "on the fuel line as close to the engine as possible".

 We have seen some of the "fuel extender" devices go for $60 to as much as $200 per unit.
 That's a lot for a pair of magnets in a plastic housing.
-We are offering ours at the bargain price of $15.00.
+We offer ours for much less.
 If they improve your fuel mileage by even a little bit, it won't take long for the magnets to pay for themselves.
 We do not make any claims or guarantees to the effectiveness of the magnets increasing your fuel mileage, but we welcome you to try it and welcome any feedback you have about your experience.
 If we get enough feedback, perhaps we'll start a tally of our own "scientific" findings.